microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

 ```

 - Retrieve your LUIS Authoring Key
-  - Review [this](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-reference-regions) documentation page for the correct LUIS portal for the region you plan to deploy to.
+   - Review the [LUIS regions](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-reference-regions) documentation page for the correct LUIS portal for the region you plan to deploy to.
 Note that www.luis.ai refers to the US region and an authoring key retrieved from this portal will not work with a europe deployment.
    - Once signed in click on your name in the top right hand corner.
    - Choose Settings and make a note of the Authoring Key for the next step.